csc301-2023-fall/project-34-qeynet-inc-t/README.md

 * **Apply filters to data**

-Upon specifying a criterion, only telemetry frames (if viewing frames) / data points (if viewing a graph) that satisfy the criterion are displayed.
-The table for the current frame can be reduced to chosen columns and sorted according to how the user desires.
-The filter can be cleared through a GUI button.
+The user can specify and un-specify criteria so that only telemetry frames (if viewing frames) / data points (if viewing a graph) that satisfy the specified criteria are displayed.
+Criteria include conditions on values for chosen parameters as well as conditions on the alarms that apply to a given frame.

 * **Display warning messages**

+When unexpected behaviours happen, warnings are displayed on the dashboard, ordered by priority.

+* **Emit additional warnings for high-priority alarms (if time permits)**

-When unexpected behaviours happen, warnings will be displayed on the dashboard, ordered by priority.
-For sufficiently critical problems, additional methods of notifying staff will be deployed such as popups or emails (if time permits).
+For sufficiently high-priority alarms, additional methods of notifying staff are deployed such as popups or emails.

 ## Instructions
  * Clear instructions for how to use the application from the end-user's perspective